hasura/react-apollo-todo/react-apollo/tutorial/app/basic/fetch-private/Index.md

       is_completed
       created_at
       is_public
     }
 }
 ```

 [Try]() this query in GraphiQL against the application database to see what the response looks like.

-Note that, you need to pass the `Authorization: Bearer <token>` header before querying to get the results.
+**Note** You need to pass the `Authorization: Bearer <token>` header before querying to get the results.
+The token can be obtained from the UI;

+Don't be surprised to see results being empty.
+You haven't added a todo yet!
+This query is just to ensure if everything works as expected.

+Let's now integrate this graphql query into our react app.